-- It is essential that you are sensibly dressed for this lab: no long, loose sleeves, scarves, jewellery etc., as these may get caught in the machine. - Long hair should be tied back. - Bare toes and legs are unacceptable due to the risk of flying swarf - Wear shoes that properly cover your feet stout shoes, trainers and work boots are acceptable.
-Sandals, pumps, flip-flops, etc. are not. - Use barrier cream to protect your hands from ingress of grease, oil and dirt
+- It is essential that you are sensibly dressed for this lab: no long, loose sleeves, scarves, jewellery etc., as these may get caught in the machine. - Long hair should be tied back. - Bare toes and legs are unacceptable due to the risk of flying swarf. - Wear shoes that properly cover your feet stout shoes, trainers and work boots are acceptable.
+Sandals, pumps, flip-flops, etc. are not. - Wear trousers or jeans thin leggings and thin tights do not provide enough protection. - Use barrier cream to protect your hands from ingress of grease, oil and dirt

-Anybody inappropriately dressed will be turned away !!!
+Anybody inappropriately dressed will be turned away!!!

 - It is mandatory to watch the short safety video before using the machines.
-Anybody who turns up late and misses the video will be sent away and will need to make arrangements to come to another session. - Please read the risk assessment at the end of this handout, and read the safety notices in the Staff/Student Workshop.
+Anybody who turns up late and misses the video will need to arrange another session. - Please read the risk assessment at the end of this handout, and read the safety notices in the Staff/Student Workshop.